BSECE Satisfactory Progress Policy

 - You must satisfactorily complete 12 or more credit-hours applicable toward your degree program each academic quarter in residence (except summer).
 If you have not met the UW English Language Proficiency Requirement, you will be held to the requirements of the Academic English Program.

-- In exceptional circumstances, you may petition to take fewer than the 12 credit minimum requirement per quarter.
-If your petition is granted, you must satisfactorily complete at least two courses that apply to your degree every quarter in residence (except summer).
-You must file your petition no later than the first day of the applicable quarter.
+- In exceptional circumstances, you may request to take fewer than the 12 credit minimum requirement per quarter.
+If your request is granted, you must satisfactorily complete at least two courses that apply to your degree every quarter in residence (except summer).
+You must submit your part-time request no later than the first day of the applicable quarter.
 The Department reserves the right to limit the number of students who are allowed to take fewer than 12 credits.
 See your adviser for more information.
-Part-Time Petition Form.
+Part-Time Request Form.

 - You must take courses in the appropriate sequence.
 You must complete all prerequisites before you register for a course unless you obtain permission from the instructor.